What's the Deal With 'Morning Wood?'

 Editor's note: Some of the sources for this article requested their full names and locations not be used.

 Chris, a 37-year-old living in New York, remembers the first time he woke up one morning with an erect penis.
-At age 11 or 12, he was a little freaked out.
+At age 11 or 12, he was a little freaked out with morning wood.

 "I woke up and kind of rolled onto it and that was not a great feeling," Chris remembered.

-He didn't know the name of his spontaneous sleep erection at the time, but now he—like most Americans—refers to that daily experience as "morning wood."
+He didn't know the name of his spontaneous sleep erection at the time.

 The somewhat less catchy formal name for erections that occur during sleep is "nocturnal penile tumescence."
-Also, the slang term is slightly misleading as nocturnal penile tumescence typically occurs during nighttime REM sleep.
-It's just that people are more likely to become aware of these erections when they're awake.
+Plus, the slang term is slightly misleading as nocturnal penile tumescence typically occurs during nighttime REM sleep.
+It's just that people are more likely to become aware of these when they're awake.

 "It seems to have something to do with how restful my sleep was and what I have going on the following day," he mused.
 "In other words, a restful night with nothing pressing in the morning usually equals massive morning wood."

-This sentiment was echoed by other men we spoke to about morning erections.
-But not all the comments were positive.
+This sentiment was echoed by other men we spoke to about morning erections, though not all comments were positive.

 "Usually it only happens when I wake up with a full bladder," said Daniel, 37.
 "You would think I could take advantage of it to get some sexy time in with the missus in the morning, but as soon as I pee, it goes away and that's that."